 Temporary 100% deduction for meals from restaurants

-Supplies that you need to run your business including:
+Supplies that you need to run your business include:

 Office supplies such as pens, paper, ink, scissors, etc.

 Furniture such as desks, chairs, decor, etc.

 Purchases and subscriptions for software you use for work, such as Microsoft Office, Google Suite, Adobe Suite, and QuickBooks.